header logo

 During his peak, Tim Frisby appeared on "The Late Show" with David Letterman and "The Tonight Show" with Jay Leno

-Frisby played as a wide receiver for the University of South Carolina until 2005 when he was 40 years old.
-His time on the field garnered significant attention, and Frisby even had plans to turn his life story into a movie.
-In his most recent update in 2014, Frisby was working as a personal trainer at Gold’s Gym.
+Frisby played wide receiver for the University of South Carolina until 2005, at which point he was 40 years old.
+His time on the field garnered significant attention, and he even planned to turn his life story into a movie.
+As of his last known update in 2014, Frisby was working as a personal trainer at Gold's Gym.

-8/ Bob Schembre – Oldest college football players
+8. Bob Schembre - One of the oldest college football players

-There isn’t much information available about Bob Schembre – for whatever reason, his story wasn’t covered by any major news outlets – but he joined the Westminster College football team in 2008 when he was 51 years old (turning 52 later that year).
+There isn't much information available about Bob Schembre—perhaps because his story wasn’t covered by major news outlets—but he joined the Westminster College football team in 2008 as he turned 52 later that year.

 Schembre never played organized football, but he did serve in the Navy

-Schembre’s two sons had previously played football for Westminster, and he arranged a meeting with the coach intending to discuss his sons.
-However, Schembre told the coach that he wanted to play for the team himself.
-The coach gave Schembre a chance, and he ultimately made it onto the team.
+Schembre's two sons had previously played football for Westminster, and he arranged a meeting with the coach to discuss his sons.
+However, Schembre told the coach that he wanted to play for the team.
+The coach gave Schembre a chance, and he ultimately earned a spot on the team.

-9/ Tom Thompson – Oldest college football players
+9. Tom Thompson - One of the oldest college football players

-Joe Thomas Sr., father of the Dallas Cowboys’ Joe Thomas Jr., holds the record for being the oldest player to ever compete in NCAA Division I football.
-Thomas played in 2016 for South Carolina State University at the age of 55.
-During the game, Thomas, a running back, carried the ball for three yards.
+Joe Thomas Sr., father of the Dallas Cowboys' Joe Thomas Jr., holds the record as the oldest player ever to compete in NCAA Division I football.
+In 2016, Thomas played for South Carolina State University at the age of 55.
+During the game, Thomas, playing as a running back, carried the ball for three yards on a single play.

 After several years of recovery, Thomas Sr. was finally able to play college football